-This article explains how to use Rollover to apply the same categories and line items to a new service agreement.
+This article explains how to roll an existing service agreement over to a new agreement that includes the same categories and line items.

 To roll over a service agreement: